Carillon keyboard ranges

 1. The Totals column on the right side of the table does not include counts of the number of different keyboard layouts because that would require a detailed comparison of all individual keyboard range indexes simultaneously, and that effort seems unjustified when so much data is currently missing.

-2. There are so many carillons for which the keyboard ranges are unknown to the compiler of these pages that very few conclusions can presently be drawn.
-Resolving the unknown and partially known configurations will almost certainly make significant changes in many of the numbers in this table.
+2. There are so many carillons for which the keyboard ranges are unknown to the compiler of these pages that very few conclusions can presently be drawn with confidence.
+Resolving the unknown and partially known configurations (almost a quarter of the total!) will almost certainly make significant changes in many of the numbers in this table.

 3. Nevertheless, these preliminary conclusions can be drawn: